 Students who successfully complete the university's designated English language affiliate program, or students who have studied in a U.S. high school for four years or have completed two years of English composition at another accredited U.S. college or university may request a waiver of the Proof of English Proficiency requirement.

-In addition, international students who have been admitted to CLU must submit proof of sufficient funds to meet their educational expenses while studying at CLU before a Form I-20 can be issued.
-The Certificate of Financial Support should be submitted, with appropriate financial documents, to meet both CLU and U.S. federal government requirements of proof of financial status for international students.
+In addition, international students who have been admitted to Cal Lutheran must submit proof of sufficient funds to meet their educational expenses while studying at Cal Lutheran before a Form I-20 can be issued.
+The Certificate of Financial Support should be submitted, with appropriate financial documents, to meet both Cal Lutheran and U.S. Federal Government requirements of proof of financial status for international students.

 Students who choose to attend another college or university after their request for deferral is granted will forfeit admission and scholarship and will be required to be reconsidered for admission to the University.